fedir/ghstat/README.md

 * The most popular project is `facebook/react`
 * The newest project is `myfreeweb/magicbane`
-* The project with the most active community is `positiondev/fn`
-* The project with best errors resolving rate is `emweb/wt`
 * The project with more commits is `django/django`
 * The project made by most notable top contributors is `facebook/react`
+* The project with best errors resolving rate is `nova-framework/framework`
+* The project with more commits by day is `django/django`
+* The project with the most active community is `transient-haskell/axiom`
 * The best project (taking in account placements in all competitions) is `meteor/meteor`

 [Detailed cross-language frameworks rating](https://github.com/fedir/ghstat/blob/master/stats/all_frameworks.csv)